|

 1726 Fran‡ois-Andr‚ Philidor France, chess champion/musician

-1829 August Kekule von Stradonitz discovered structure of benzene ring
+1829 August Kekule von Stradonitz discovered structure of benzene

 1829 Ferdinand Vandiveer Hayden US, geologist (Geograph Survey 1859-86)